-Response time for posting of grades on D2L:

-Grades will be posted within 7 days after assignment deadlines.
+Response time for posting of grades on D2L: Grades will be posted within 7 days after the assignment deadlines.
 If you do not see a grade for your assignment by day 8, please contact your instructor.
-Your grades to date will be viewable in the D2L gradebook under Final Adjusted Grades and is updated continuously as assessments are graded.
-Your current course grade is the Adjusted Final Grade.
-The Adjusted Final Grade will be updated as assignment grades are posted to the D2L gradebook.
+Your grades to date will be viewable in the D2L gradebook under Final Adjusted Grades and is updated continuously as your assessments are graded.
+Your current grade is the Adjusted Final Grade.
+The Adjusted Final Grade will be updated as assignment grades are posted in the D2L gradebook.

-Midterm and/or final exam information:
+Midterm and/or final exam information: Midterm: Due by Sept.
+30th by 11:59 PM

-Midterm: Due by Sept.
-11th by 11:59 PM Final: Due by Oct.
-3rd by 11:59 PM
+Final: Due by Dec.
+12th by 11:59 PM